Foxandxss/fox-angular-gulp-workflow/README.md

 ## TODO

-* Sourcemaps
 * Proxying for sockets
-* Compile the project without watching it afterwards.
 * Fix possible issues, this need to be used on real projects yet :P
 * Anything you want?